Publications and Recruiting Materials

 - Your department info is often the next best bet for engaging prospective students.
 A synopsis of the graduate programs from your department can be accessed from "Programs" or from the grey "Degree Program Search" box on the right.

-- For a window into some of the great research, scholarship, and creative work going on at CU-Boulder, see also the Research section and perhaps the News > In-Depth Series.
-We hope a fresh Graduate Education Special Report will be re-posted here in Spring or Summer 2012.
+- For a window into some of the great research, scholarship, and creative work going on at CU-Boulder, see also the Research section and perhaps the News > In-Depth Series > Graduate Education.

 Using the Graduate School Website for Graduate Student Recruitment

 - From Graduate School website at http://www.colorado.edu/GraduateSchool/, you can access:

 - Over 200 Graduate Student Features, which give a personal inside view of attending graduate school at CU-Boulder,

 - “Why Graduate Education?” slideshow, which gives an overview of some of the top reasons to attend graduate school, and

 - “Why CU?” slideshow, which gives an overview of the top 10 reasons to attend CU-Boulder for graduate education.
 (This also appears on the Graduate Admissions website.)